+reusable plastic totes with disposable aseptic liners; or large (275 to 300 gallon) fiberboard disposable totes.
+It is important to note that none of these container types are designed for frozen use.
+Freezing and thawing destroys the integrity of the disposable fiberboard totes, and the plastics can become brittle and/or break.
 Stainless steel totes can burst with freezing due to internal gas pressure.
 As a result, containers should be stored in either ambient or refrigerated areas using similar storage length as drums under the same conditions.
 This limits their use to aseptic products.
 After opening, the items either need to be used immediately or transferred into another container for refreezing and storage.

-WFLO is indebted to Marvin N. Kragt, formerly with The J. M. Smucker Company, Orrville, Ohio, and Benita Roth, Sabroso Company, for the review and revision of this topic.
+WFLO is indebted to Marvin N. Kragt, formerly with The J. M. Smucker Company, Orrville, Ohio, Benita Roth, Sabroso Company, and Dr. Renee Goodrich, Food Science & Human Nutrition Department, University of Florida for the review and revision of this topic.